chapmanb/cloudbiolinux/doc/linux_kvm.md

       adduser user kvm

+For non-Debian systems see, for example, [OpenSuse](http://doc.opensuse.org/documentation/html/openSUSE/opensuse-kvm/cha.kvm.requires.html).

 Note that not all machines support virtualization, and if they do you may need to switch it on in the BIOS (especially true on older hardware).
+Check for CPU support with:

+  egrep --color '(vmx|svm)' /proc/cpuinfo

+Also note that on older Linux installations may need a kernel upgrade.

 # Create a bare VM